My hobbies include sculpture, making pottery with wheel and kiln, and many other artistic and creative things.

-Equipping your studio: Handbuilding or Throwing on the Wheel
+Equipping Your Studio: Hand-Building or Throwing on the Wheel

-You may be able to find a used one, but be sure to try it out or ask for demo before you buy it.
+You may be able to find a used one, but be sure to try it out or ask for a demo before you buy it.
 Ask the seller why they are selling it.
 You want to know if they used it a little while and lost interest or whether they used it intensely until it started to have problems that may not be apparent to a beginner.

 Later, I added a digital controller, and it was still a great deal for the size.
 I rarely fill it up completely.
 I suggest that you buy the biggest kiln you can afford (assuming you're on a budget) so that you don’t outgrow it too quickly.
 Mine holds shelves that are around 20 inches square, and I can stack them to the size of my work, up to about 3 feet high.

 It is lots of fun to wander around a pottery supply house and look at all the neat little tools.
 Which ones you need will depend on what kind of pots you want to make.
 I like to have extra sponges, wires for cutting the clay, and buffing pads for smoothing rough edges.
-If you plan to work with different colors you may want extras to avoid tainting one clay with another.
+If you plan to work with different colors, you may want extras to avoid tainting one clay with another.

 Another item you should have is a wedging board.
 You can make one with canvas folded and stapled around a large board.

 You can make some of the tools you need from found objects.
-For example, for adding texture to your pottery use jewelry and other things to make stamps so you can repeat the patterns you like.
+For example, for adding texture to your pottery, use jewelry and other things to make stamps so you can repeat the patterns you like.

-Supplies for the pottery studio
+Supplies for the Pottery Studio

-Supplies include a bucket for water, towels, sponges, plastic bags for covering your newly made pots.
+Supplies include a bucket for water, towels, sponges, and plastic bags for covering your newly made pots.
 A great use for plastic shopping bags.
 Plastic containers are good covers, too.

 A warning about cleanup: never pour your water bucket or tray water into the sink drain.
 Even when you clean your towels, you should remove as much clay as possible before putting them in the laundry.
 Pour your clay water outside on the ground to avoid clogging your drains.